Pacific Crest Trail Hiker's Glossary

 - Flip Flop

 - Skipping a section of trail, and hiking in the opposite direction to return to the place where you left the trail.
-Often done to avoid difficult trail conditions, such as heavy snow pack in the Sierra Nevada mountains.
+Often done to avoid difficult trail conditions, such as heavy snowpack in the Sierra Nevada mountains.
 A flip flop is often an attempt to postpone difficult trail sections until conditions improve.
-A common flip flop would involve hiking north to Kennedy Meadows, taking a ride to Manning Park, then hiking south to finish the trail at Kennedy Meadows.
+A common flip flop used to involve hiking north to Kennedy Meadows, taking a ride to Manning Park, then hiking south to finish the trail at Kennedy Meadows.
+(This is now discouraged, since there is no legal way to enter the United States from Canada along the PCT.)
 A flip flop causes the hiker to switch from being a northbound hiker to being a southbound hiker.
 Also known as flipping.

 - Yo Yo